Barclays Maintains Baxter International (BAX) Overweight Recommendation

 What is the Fund Sentiment?

-There are 1731 funds or institutions reporting positions in Baxter International.
-This is a decrease of 21 owner(s) or 1.20% in the last quarter.
-Average portfolio weight of all funds dedicated to BAX is 0.21%, an increase of 0.05%.
-Total shares owned by institutions decreased in the last three months by 0.29% to 482,590K shares.
-The put/call ratio of BAX is 0.43, indicating a bullish outlook.
+There are 1730 funds or institutions reporting positions in Baxter International.
+This is a decrease of 31 owner(s) or 1.76% in the last quarter.
+Average portfolio weight of all funds dedicated to BAX is 0.21%, a decrease of 31.54%.
+Total shares owned by institutions decreased in the last three months by 0.53% to 482,410K shares.
+The put/call ratio of BAX is 0.44, indicating a bullish outlook.

 What are Other Shareholders Doing?